 With the performance of the model under rate-independent conditions established, next the capabilities of the rate-dependent (Johnson-Cook and power-law breakdown) formulations are considered.
-Note, the flow-stress and decoupled flow-stress models that incorporate temperature dependence are left to later sections.
-As such, in these cases user-defined analytic functions are used for each of the specified rate-independent hardening models rather than particular implementations.
+Note, the flow-stress and decoupled flow-stress models that incorporate more flexible descriptions of isotropic hardening and rate and temperature dependence are left to later sections.